seanfisk/emacs-el-get/README.markdown

 Here's how to install:

-1. Make sure `~/.emacs.d` does not exist, because this repository is intended to replace it.
+1. Make sure `~/.emacs.d/init.el` does not exist, because this repository is intended to replace it.

 		cd ~/src/git # or your own projects directory git clone git://github.com/seanfisk/emacs.git
+		./install.bash install

+	**Mac OS X users!** - this install script uses features specific to the GNU version of the `ln` executable which are not present in Mac OS X's BSD version (I feel the BSD version is severely crippled).
+To install correctly, either manually link the files, or use [Homebrew](https://github.com/mxcl/homebrew) to install the `coreutils` formula.
+This installs all the GNU coreutils with a prefix of `g`.
+Invoke the install script like this:

+		brew install coreutils
-       ./install.bash
+		LN_EXECUTABLE=gln ./install.bash install

 1. Create your own branch for customization.
 You will almost certainly want to customize your setup.

 		$ git checkout -b bartholomew

 	If you do decide to customize, the file that you will probably want to edit is `init.el`.
 It should be well-commented.